Ross Muir

-Ross Muir (born 6 October 1995 in Edinburgh) is a Scottish professional snooker player.
+Ross Muir (born 6 October 1995 in Edinburgh), nicknamed "Stenhouse", is a Scottish professional snooker player.
 He turned professional in 2013 after graduating from event two of Q School, defeating David Morris 4–0 in the final round.

 Career

 Junior career

 Muir had a very successful junior career, winning many titles including the prestigious televised Junior Pot Black at the Crucible Theatre in Sheffield by defeating Jak Jones in the final, the under 14 section of the Lt.
 Col Walter Rowley OBE Junior Star of the Future, the Scottish National Championship, and captained the Scottish under 16's team to glory in the 2011 Home Internationals Series in Prestatyn, Wales which was the first time Scotland had won the title since 1993.
 Muir won a place on the main snooker tour for the 2013–14 season after coming through the second event of the 2013 Q School, defeating David Morris 4–0 in the final round.